The Essential Guide to Atlanta Food Halls (Updated May 2023)

 1235 Chattahoochee Ave NW, Atlanta, GA 30318

-This first food hall has a special place in our heart here at Atlanta Eats – that’s because we’ll be moving next door this Spring at The Works!
-We’ll be covering a lot of our favorite places to eat at Chattahoochee Food Works in detail, but for now know that it is one of Atlanta’s biggest food halls, with dozens of vendors from around the world.
-Our favorites so far have to include Cubanos ATL for their great Cuban sandwiches and Taqueria La Luz for excellent tacos and a dangerously good frozen margarita.
-Watch this space and follow us on social to see much much more from Chattahoochee Food Works soon!
+This first food hall has a special place in our heart here at Atlanta Eats – that’s because it’s right next door to our office!
+This t is one of Atlanta’s biggest food halls, with dozens of vendors from around the world.
+Our favorites so far have to include Cubanos ATL for their great Cuban sandwiches and Taqueria La Luz for excellent tacos and a dangerously good frozen margarita

 NEIGHBORHOOD – BUCKHEAD